-7. Amendments
+8. Amendments

-A. This section applies to any changes to this Grant Agreement, excluding the following:
+- A. This section applies to any changes to this Grant Agreement, excluding the following: - i.

-- i.
 Changes to the Authorized Signatory Form (Attachment 1).
 For changes to the Authorized Signatory Form see Exhibit A, Section 3. - ii.
 Changes to project representatives, see Exhibit A, Section 4. - B. Except as otherwise specified, Grantee must request and obtain prior written approval before any change (amendment) to this Grant Agreement is valid. - C. Request for amendments must: - i.
 Be prepared, in writing, on official letterhead and signed by the Authorized Signatory or designee on file with the Department. - ii.
 Be submitted to the Grant Manager at least two (2) months prior to when the amendment is needed. - iii.
 Include the Grant Agreement number, a detailed explanation of the proposed amendment, reason for the amendment, and the effect of not approving the request. - iv.
-Include a copy of the document(s) requested for amendment that shows the requested changes. - D. The Grant Manager will respond in writing within fifteen (15) working days from receipt of request to approve or deny the request for amendment, including the reason for the decision. - E. The Grant Manager will process amendments within thirty (30) days of the approval date.
+Include a copy of the document(s) requested for amendment that shows the requested changes.

+- D. The Grant Manager will respond in writing within fifteen (15) working days from receipt of request to approve or deny the request for amendment, including the reason for the decision. - E. The Grant Manager will process amendments within thirty (30) days of the approval date.
 The amendment will not be in effect until both parties have signed the Grant Agreement amendment.

-Attachment 4, Budget Detail Worksheet
+Attachment 5: Budget Detail Worksheet

-Attachment 5, Acquisition Invoice
+Attachment 6: Acquisition Invoice

-TO: Departme ent of Conservation Date:
+TO: Departme nt of Conservatio n Date:

-Division of Land Resource Protec tion
+Division of Land Resource Pr otection

-Attn: (grant manager)
+Attn: (grant manager))

-801 K Stree et, MS 14-15
+801 K Stree t, MS 14-15

-Sacramen to, CA 95814
+Sacramen - to, CA 95814

-Gro ant No.: Invoice No.:
+Gro ınt No.: Invoice No.:

-=== ========== ========
+=== -====== -======== :======== =======

-= mpany] for the purchase on Farm/Ranch in of [fee title] or [an County.
+to [Title nservation easem] for the purchase Farm/Ranch in of [fee title] or [an County.

-[Title e Company]
+[Title Comp pany]

-] address]

-[phc one number]
+[addres s]

+[phone nun nber]

-Escro ow No.:
+I Escrow No.:

-Ма tch funding g for the acquisition wil l be provided by the at\$.
+Ма tch funding for the acquisitio n will be pro ovided by the at\$.

-Tot al request ir n this invoice: \$
+Tot al request ir this invoice: \$

-Signature of Autho orized Signatory
+· Signature of Autho orized Signatory

-Attachment 6, Associated Costs Invoice Template
+Attachment 7: Associated Costs Invoice Template